A good picture on a photography website is worth a thousand dollars.

 I hope the examples of these two sites gave you some ideas on how to optimize the copywriting on your own website to generate more leads and conversions to book out your calendar.

 If you liked this video, it’d be great if you could share it on LinkedIn or Twitter.

 You also want to make sure to hit “subscribe” because even though this video is for photographers, I’ll have other videos coming out that will help you with more specific things for your website and online presence—no matter what your type of business is.

 And if you want even more tips on how to improve your on-site conversions now, I’ve got a link to my free e-book in the description below.
 It talks about five hacks I use on the landing pages I write to decrease bounce rates and increase conversion rates, which I think is something we all want from our websites.

 So thank you for watching!
 See you around!

-And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free ebook that covers five different copywriting hacks to help you reduce your bounce rates and increase your conversion rates.
+And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free 3-part email course that’ll have you selling more via your website in 3 days flat.
 (Which… for photographers and service professionals in particular… means more customers and more money!)